Damaged, dirty women do well in TV's Emmy nominations

-LOS ANGELES A word of warning to sensitive viewers: Some seriously damaged and foul-mouthed women are winning over the world of television.
+LOS ANGELES, July 16 A word of warning to sensitive viewers: Some seriously damaged and foul-mouthed women are winning over the world of television.

 The Emmy nominations on Thursday validated a number of raunchy and troubling performances by women in both comedy and drama - lending credence to the idea that likeability is no longer the key to success for female characters.